-The new runway mode will mean:
+The new runway mode will mean that generally:

-- Arriving domestic aircraft will now land on the east-west runway (Runway 09) - Arriving international aircraft will continue to land on the north-south runway (Runway 16, as this is the longer runway) - All departing aircraft (domestic and international) will continue to use Runway 16.
+- Arriving domestic aircraft will now land on the east-west runway (Runway 09) - Arriving international aircraft will mostly continue to land on the north-south runway (Runway 16, as this is the longer runway), however in some cases could land on Runway 09. - All departing aircraft (domestic and international) will continue to use Runway 16.